HadeelAlotaibi28/pdsnd_github/README.md

 Include the date you created this project and README file.

 ### Project Title
-Replace the Project Title
+Again for the refactoring branch this is Bikeshare project
 ### Description
-Describe what your project is about and what it does
+Project about a company that rents out bicycles
 ### Files used
 Include the files used